HRT for Women: Menopause & Bioidentical Hormone Guide

 Perimenopause vs. Menopause: When to Consider HRT

-If perimenopause symptoms are significantly affecting your quality of life, HRT can be initiated before your periods stop entirely.
-Early intervention can provide relief during the most symptomatic years and may offer long-term protective benefits for bone and cardiovascular health.
+If perimenopause symptoms significantly affect your quality of life, HRT can be initiated before your periods stop entirely.
+Early intervention provides relief during the most symptomatic years and may offer long-term bone and cardiovascular benefits.
+For complementary strategies, see our guide on weight management during menopause.

 Frequently Asked Questions About HRT for Women